AndyObtiva/puts_debuggerer/README.md

 puts order_details
 ```

-Here is a simple example using `pd` instead:
+Here is a simple example using `pd` instead, which provides everything the puts statements above provide in addition to deducing file name and line number automatically for you to make it dead easy to debug:

 ```ruby
 pd order_total